 XCL World Academy is one of only a few international schools in the north-east corner of Singapore (another being Sir Manasseh Meyer International School).
 But while it may be a 20-minute drive from Orchard Road and the CBD, it is well-connected to all corners of Singapore by road and the MRT – and attracts families from every direction.

-As you’d expect from a new, purpose-built school, XCL World Academy has cutting-edge facilities and modern classrooms.
-The school is housed in a well-designed, attractive, and spacious campus, where all students have access to an Olympic-sized swimming pool, sports pitch, gym with a climbing wall, auditorium, STEM labs, design centre, music and art rooms, and a canteen.
-There is also a parent café and quiet zone for parents to work in.
+As you’d expect from a purpose-built school, XCL World Academy has cutting-edge facilities and modern classrooms.
+The school is housed in a well-designed, attractive, and spacious campus, where all students have access to an Olympic-sized swimming pool, sports pitch, gym with a climbing wall, auditorium, e is also a parent café and quiet zone for parents to work in.

 There are planned upgrades to classrooms and student spaces, new tennis courts, a running track, baseball, and cricket batting nets.
 These will be introduced over the next academic year.

 Sean O’Maonaigh said: